-The results of this experiment are shown in Table 8.
+The results of this experiment are shown in Tables 8 (energy consumption) and 9 (SLA violations).
 Compared to the previous experiment, the differences between the performance of the algorithms are now much lower, and 5 of the 7 investigated algorithms return near-minimal results.
 This is no surprise since in these test cases, the VMs' load is constant (i.e., not changing with time), which significantly limits the optimization possibilities for the placement algorithms.
+This also explains why the SLATAH values are much lower here than in the previous experiment.